rachelbirma-jpg/AnalystLab_HealthConnect-Week5-Analysis/README.md

 - Dashboard screenshots

 ### Next Step

+## Week 7 — Testing, Refinement & Validation

+Week 7 focused on testing and refining the analytical work developed during Weeks 5 and 6.

+My Data Analytics work included:

+- Validating key HealthConnect KPIs.
+- Testing dashboard filters and calculations.
+- Validating booking lead-time and previous no-show history findings.
+- Testing booking lead time together with reminder status.
+- Refining the Power BI dashboard with a Week 7 Validation & Refinement page.
+- Re-testing the analytical results after refinement.
+- Collaborating with the Data Science track to validate the combined finding.

+The Data Science collaboration independently verified the combined booking lead-time and reminder-status results and tested an interaction feature.
+The interaction feature produced only a small change in accuracy, from 0.631 to 0.633, while short-lead-time recall remained at 6.1%, so it was not adopted.

+The Week 7 work is documented in the `Week 7 HealthConnect Testing & Refinement` folder.

+### Week 7 Outputs

+- Week 7 Analytics Testing & Refinement Report
+- Week 7 Project Summary
+- Final Excel analysis and testing workbook
+- Updated Power BI dashboard
-For Week 7, I will test how booking lead time, reminder status and previous no-show history work together and whether combining these factors provides stronger predictive or decision-making value.
+- Week 7 testing and cross-track validation documentation For Week 7, I will test how booking lead time, reminder status and previous no-show history work together and whether combining these factors provides stronger predictive or decision-making value.